-Overall, 135 respondents participated in the study (113 teachers as primary respondents; 12 head teachers and 1 DEO as key informants as well as 9 SMC members as focus group discussion participants).
+Overall, 135 respondents will participate in the study (113 teachers as primary respondents; 12 head teachers and 1 MEO as key informants as well as 9 SMC members as focus group discussion participants).
+Table 3.1 presents the sample size description.